Josephine Earp: Mixing fact and fiction

 In the course of writing Wyatt Earp: Frontier Marshal (1931), Stuart Lake learned that Josephine had lived with Johnny Behan in Tombstone and other aspects of Josephine's life that she wanted to keep private.
 Josephine and Wyatt went to great lengths to keep her name out of Lake's book, and she threatened litigation to keep it that way.
 At one point in their contentious relationship, Josephine described Lake's book as made up of "outright lies".
-After Wyatt died in 1929, Josephine traveled to Boston, Massachusetts to try to persuade the publisher to stop the release of the book.
+After Wyatt died in 1929, Josephine traveled to Boston, Massachusetts, to try to persuade the publisher to stop the release of the book.
 Although the biography became a bestseller, it was later strongly criticized for fictionalizing Earp's life and was found to be markedly inaccurate.

 During the later years of her life, in addition to burnishing the life and legend of husband Wyatt Earp, "she scripted a history of make believe to hide a number of things of which she was not terribly proud."

 Concealed Wyatt's former wife

 As late as 1936, Josephine took legal action to suppress certain details of her and Wyatt's life in Tombstone.
 Josephine worked hard to conceal Wyatt's prior relationship to his common-law wife and former prostitute Mattie Blaylock, with whom Wyatt was living when Josephine first met him in 1880.
 Earp named a mining claim he filed on February 16, 1880 "Mattie Blaylock."
 While Blaylock was living with Earp, she suffered from severe headaches and became addicted to laudanum, an opiate-based pain reliever widely available at the time.
-After Earp left Tombstone and Blaylock, she waited in Colton, California to hear from him, but he never contacted her.
+After Earp left Tombstone and Blaylock, she waited in Colton, California, to hear from him, but he never contacted her.
 She met a gambler from Arizona who asked her to marry him.
-She asked Wyatt for a divorce, but Wyatt didn't believe in divorce and refused.
+She asked Wyatt for a divorce, but Wyatt did not believe in divorce and refused.
 She ran away with the gambler anyway, who later abandoned her in Arizona.
 Mattie resumed life as a prostitute and committed "suicide by opium poisoning" on July 3, 1888.